jovotech/jovo-framework/docs/service-providers-dependency-injection.md

 });
 ```

+You can then access your dependency by adding it to the `constructor()` of a component, an output class or another `@Injectable()` service itself.
-This will instantiate the class and pass the instance to your components and output classes.
-By adding the service to the `constructor()`, you can then access it:
+The dependency injection system will then instantiate the class for you and pass it to the constructor:

 ```typescript
 // src/components/OrderPizzaComponent.ts